nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-signature.md

 {{{multiexcerpt 'JSF-UI-required' page='generic-multi-excerpts'}}}

 {{! excerpt}}
-The [Digital Signature add-on](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-signature) introduces PDF signing capabilities to the Nuxeo Platform.
-This add-on also provides generation of user certificates, which are required for document signing.
+The [Digital Signature addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-signature) introduces PDF signing capabilities to the Nuxeo Platform.
+This addon also provides generation of user certificates, which are required for document signing.
 {{! /excerpt}}

-The Nuxeo Platform Digital Signature add-on allows users to:
+The Nuxeo Platform Digital Signature addon allows users to:

 *   download the PDF for previewing,
 *   download the root certificate to install inside your PDF viewer for verifying any future certificates,